History of West Virginia: Civil War

-During the war and for years afterwards, partisan feeling ran high.
-The property of Confederates might be confiscated, and, in 1866, a constitutional amendment disfranchising all who had given aid and comfort to the Confederacy was adopted.
-The addition of the 14th and 15th Amendments to the United States Constitution caused a reaction, the Democratic Party secured control in 1870, and in 1871, the Constitutional Amendment of 1866 was abrogated.
-The first steps toward this change had been taken, however, by the Republicans in 1870.
-On August 22, 1872, an entirely new constitution was adopted.
+During the war and for years afterward partisan feeling ran high.
+Many Confederates lost property and they all lost the right to vote.
+In 1866, a state constitutional amendment disfranchising all who had given aid and comfort to the Confederacy was adopted.
+The addition of the 14th and 15th Amendments to the United States Constitution caused a reaction, The Democrats rejected the penalties.
+They returned to power in 1870, and in 1871, the Constitutional Amendment of 1866 was abrogated.
+On August 22, 1872, an entirely new constitution was adopted that was favorable to the ex-Confederates.

-Following the war, Virginia unsuccessfully brought a case to the Supreme Court challenging the secession of Berkeley County and Jefferson County to West Virginia.
+Following the war Virginia unsuccessfully brought a case to the Supreme Court challenging the secession of Berkeley County and Jefferson County to West Virginia.
 (Five more counties were formed later, to result in the current 55).

-President Lincoln was in a close campaign when he won reelection in 1864 with the majority of the popular vote and 212 electoral votes, versus 21 electoral votes cast for his Democratic opponent.
-However, the act that created West Virginia was signed in 1862, two years before Lincoln's re-election.

 Enduring disputes

 Beginning in Reconstruction, and for several decades thereafter, the two states disputed the new state's share of the pre-war Virginia government's debt, which had mostly been incurred to finance public infrastructure improvements, such as canals, roads, and railroads under the Virginia Board of Public Works.
 Virginians led by former Confederate General William Mahone formed a political coalition based upon this theory, the Readjuster Party.
 Although West Virginia's first constitution provided for the assumption of a part of the Virginia debt, negotiations opened by Virginia in 1870 were fruitless, and in 1871 that state funded two-thirds of the debt and arbitrarily assigned the remainder to West Virginia.
 The issue was finally settled in 1915, when the United States Supreme Court ruled that West Virginia owed Virginia $12,393,929.50.
 The final installment of this sum was paid off in 1939.

 Disputes about the exact location of the border in some of the northern mountain reaches between Loudoun County, Virginia and Jefferson County, West Virginia continued well into the 20th century.
 In 1991, both state legislatures appropriated money for a boundary commission to look into 15 mi of the border area.

-In recent years, there has been serious talk about the possibility of certain counties in the Eastern Panhandle rejoining the Commonwealth of Virginia.
+In recent years there has been serious talk about the possibility of certain counties in the Eastern Panhandle rejoining the Commonwealth of Virginia.
 Frustrated by bad economic conditions and what they perceive to be neglect from the Charleston government, this movement has gained at least some momentum.
 In 2011, West Virginia state delegate Larry Kump sponsored legislation to allow Morgan, Berkeley, and Jefferson counties to rejoin Virginia by popular vote.